a1exevs/ts-guards/DEV-README.md

 Increments the patch version in `package.json` and `src/app/manifest.json`.
 For example, changes `"version": "1.2.3"` to `"version": "1.2.4"`.

+### `yarn update-version:major`
+Automates the process of merging branches, increasing the major-version in the package.json file, and committing the changes to the designated branch.
+This ensures the version is updated consistently and the changes are easily trackable in the repository.

+### `yarn update-version:minor`
+Automates the process of merging branches, increasing the minor-version in the package.json file, and committing the changes to the designated branch.
+This ensures the version is updated consistently and the changes are easily trackable in the repository.

-### `yarn update-version`
+### `yarn update-version:patch`
-Automates the process of merging branches, increasing the version in the package.json file, and committing the changes to the designated branch.
+Automates the process of merging branches, increasing the patch-version in the package.json file, and committing the changes to the designated branch.
 This ensures the version is updated consistently and the changes are easily trackable in the repository.

 ### `yarn build`
 First removes the `dist` directory using `rimraf` to ensure a clean build environment and then compiles the TypeScript files using `tsc`.